Sponsorships

 Heritage Buildings

-The old Town Hall (now the Centre for the Arts) and Library (now the Heritage Centre) are owned by the municipality but the Club regularly helps with the maintenance and improvement of these important heritage buildings.
+The old Town Hall (now the Centre for the Arts) and Library (now the Heritage Centre) are owned by the municipality but the club regularly helps with the maintenance and improvement of these important heritage buildings.

 Pavilion/Band Shell